GTNewHorizons/GT-New-Horizons-Modpack/README.md

 ## What does this pack have to offer?

 **Technology**<BR>
-GregTech on its own comes with a huge tech tree using the EU system and the other technology based mods will open up along.<BR>
+GregTech on its own comes with a huge tech tree using the EU system and the other technology based mods will open up while you are progressing through the tiers.<BR>
 The main cables of GregTech got the inbuild feature to convert EU to RF so you don't have to worry about different energy systems and things feeling incompatible.<BR>

 Complex processing lines, automation, a large variety in power generation and a lot of materials to work with create an enviroment with many possibilities that the player has to explore.<BR>